-In relation to environmental aspects, GIES will disclose project information to allow stakeholders to understand the environmental risks and impacts of the project, but the potential opportunities, as well.
+GIES will disclose project information to allow stakeholders to understand the environmental risks and impacts of the project, including the proposed mitigation measures, as well.
 GIES will provide stakeholders with access to the following information that provide environmental interest:

-- The purpose, nature, and scale of the project; - The duration of proposed project activities; - Potential risks and impacts of the project on local environment, and the proposals for mitigating these, potential risks and impacts

-• The proposed stakeholder engagement process highlighting the ways in which stakeholders can participate;
+- The purpose, nature, and scale of the project; - The duration of proposed project activities; - Potential risks and impacts of the project on local environment, and the proposals for mitigating these potential risks and impacts - The proposed stakeholder engagement process highlighting the ways in which stakeholders can participate;

-While the main responsibility of stakeholder engagement is with the PIU Social expert, the PIU environmental specialists will be expected to provide inputs to ensure an elaborate identification, analysis and engagement of environmental stakeholders.
+While the main responsibility of stakeholder engagement is with the PIU Social expert, the PIU Environmental specialist will be expected to provide inputs to ensure an elaborate identification, analysis and engagement of relevant stakeholders, as well as presentation of the mitigation measures related to environmental aspects during public consultation process.